ℹ About Astropractice

 ✨ Feature Expansion

 Synastry, Composite Chart, Transits, Secondary Progressions, Solar Return, Lunar Return, Almanac suite (Ephemeris, Moon Phases, Retrogrades, Eclipses, Astro Calendar), Planetary Hours, Famous Charts, Zodiac gallery, Glossary.
+AI-powered natal synthesis and synastry analysis via Claude — personalized interpretations grounded in actual placements, cached cross-user for efficiency.

-years of continuous development
+years of coding

 6